Willie Nile: 21st-century renaissance

 At a surprise appearance at the 2015 Light of Day Benefit in Asbury Park, New Jersey, Bruce Springsteen joined Nile on stage to perform Nile's "One Guitar".
-On May 28, 2015, at the Best Buy Theatre in New York City, Nile joined Springsteen, Joan Jett, Roger Daltrey and Billy Idol at the 11th annual MusiCares MAP Fund benefit concert to honor Pete Townshend for his commitment to helping other musicians with addictions.
+On May 28, 2015, at the Best Buy Theatre in New York City, Nile joined Springsteen, Joan Jett, Roger Daltrey and Billy Idol at the 11th annual MusiCares MAP Fund benefit concert to honor Pete Townshend, for his commitment to helping other musicians with addictions.

 On July 27, 2018, Nile released the album Children of Paradise.
 The album was well received and given excellent reviews.
 Associated Press' Kiley Armstrong says it is "his best album to date".

 In a July 2018 review of the album Audiophilie says "Willie Nile has a lot to say and clearly some great songs in his back pocket.
 You just need to listen.
 If you have even a bit of conscience remaining, you should listen to Willie's albums of the last 10 years or so.
 You might just get inspired by his 21st century renaissance".

 On March 15, 2020, Nile released his 13th studio album, New York at Night.
-Nile described it as "throwing another long on the fire", defining his passion for his music.
-Along with the title track, the album includes the previously released "Run Free", "New York is Rockin'" which he co-wrote with Curtis Stigers for Stigers' 1995 album Time Was, "Surrender the Moon", a song he started with his brother John, who died years ago, and reflections on love; "A Little Bit of Love", "The Last Time We Made Love", and "Downtown Girl".American Songwriter magazine rated the album 3½ of 5 stars and said that Nile belongs in a class of New York songwriters with Dion.
+Nile described it as "throwing another log on the fire", defining his passion for his music.
+Along with the title track, the album included the previously released "Run Free", "New York is Rockin'" which he co-wrote with Curtis Stigers for Stigers' 1995 album Time Was, "Surrender the Moon", a song he started with his brother John, who died years ago, and reflections on love; "A Little Bit of Love", "The Last Time We Made Love", and "Downtown Girl".
+American Songwriter magazine rated the album 3½ of 5 stars and said that Nile belongs in a class of New York songwriters with Dion.
 Lou Reed, Patti Smith, Garland Jeffreys, The Ramones, New York Dolls and others.
 Giving the album an 88/100 rating, Elmore Magazine says "Jersey has Bruce Springsteen, but New York has Willie Nile".